o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-actions.md

 ---
+linkTitle: Actions
 description: ' Use the Actions properties in O3DE UI Editor to trigger an event when one of the listed actions occur. '
 title: Actions
+weight: 309
 ---

 You can use the **Actions** properties to trigger a particular event when one of the listed actions occur.
 Type a string for one of the actions.
 When the listed action occurs (for example, when a game player starts to pause on the element), the listed string is sent as an action.